-The mission of the Veterans Welcome Home and Resource Center is to assist our local military veterans with job placement, filing claims with the Veterans Administration, help those veterans who find themselves in deep financial difficulties, and to shelter those veterans who are homeless.
+The mission of The Veterans Welcome Home and Resource Center is to assist our local military veterans with job placement, filing claims with the Veterans Administration, help those veterans who find themselves in deep financial difficulties, and to shelter those honorably discharged veterans who are homeless.

 In order to accomplish these goals we will seek out all available resources within the community, and bring a better awareness to the sacrifices our military veterans have endured to provide safety and security for the United States of America.

 This Center is a non-profit organization, incorporated in South Carolina.
 The center is not affiliated with any government agency, including the Veterans Administration.
 The Center was established for the sole purpose of providing veterans with much needed assistance in learning about and applying for benefits due each individual veteran.

 The Center was founded by veterans and others who support veterans and their rights.
 The Center staff is currently an all volunteer group.
 A Board of Directors exists to oversee the operations of the Center, as well as, the services provided.

 It is important to note that the Director, and everyone who works at The Veterans Welcome Home and Resource Center are volunteers who have a deep desire to help those veterans who, for whatever reason, need assistance.

 The board and the staff invite all veterans and any other interested parties to stop by and visit the Center.
 Staff will be available during our normal business hours to provide information and answer questions regarding the center’s work.